API integration

 To verify that API communication is established, check the account’s Console.
 The event processing time is expected to fall in the range of a minute, resulting in close to real-time reporting.
 In case troubleshooting is needed, open the Logbook page, which exposes the processing status of the recent API requests.

-Integration Outline
+Integration outline

 To summarize, the steps to perform for accomplishing an API integration are as follows:

-1. Choose a code snippet matching the backend environment of a client platform in the Send Event subsection.
+1. Choose a code snippet matching the backend environment of a client platform in the Send event subsection.
 Or use one of them as a prototype.

 2. In the code snippet, insert account-unique and platform obtainable values.